API Reference

 • calculation_detailsobject

-Confidence level of the matching between the input and the emission factor.
-Possible values are: high, medium and low.
+Recommendation for a human review of this match between the input and the emission factor.
+Possible values are: accept and review.

 • source_trailarray of Source Data Point